 Why Pharaoh’s Daughter?
 I have worked with women in prison in several capacities.
 As a volunteer and past attorney for the Women’s Center of Raleigh I lead workshops for women in prison as well as volunteering to go into the prison and take 12 step Recovery meetings.
 I’ve also worked with individuals transitioning out of prison to help them remain active in Recovery.
 I believe it is extremely important to help women break the cycle that may have lead them to prison and to be the best mother possible for their children.

 Russ Taylor has twenty years of experience organizing teams of people from different backgrounds to develop effective systems and procedures.
-As a day job, he is manages federal grants that fund computer scientists to develop software and workflow for four teams.
-He is also currently the vice president of technology systems for Rheomics, Inc. (a spin-off company to commercialize the microscopy research).
+He managed federal grants funding computer scientists to develop software and workflow for four teams.
+He is currently the vice president of technology systems for Redbud Labs, a spin-off company to commercialize the microscopy research.

 Russ has also been actively involved in the A/V ministries of two churches over this same time period.
 He was the chairman of the A/V subcommittee of the new facility committee when the Chapel Hill Bible Church built its current worship center.
 He was a member of the pastor-search team for Chatham Community Church (CCC).
-He is currently the team leader for the audio team for CCC, managing a team of six that set up, tear down, and operate the audio during worship each week.
+He was the team leader for the audio team for CCC, managing a team of six that sets up, tears down, and operates the audio during worship each week.

 Russ has board-of-director and management experience in three start-up companies that he co-founded: Rheomics (listed above), MegaWatt Solar (a utility-scale concentrated photovoltaic company), and nanoManipulator, Inc. (another UNC spin-off company).
 He has served on the organizing committees of several international conferences and scientific review boards as well as on various University steering committees.